Hair Growth Supplements vs Medication

 Regular Consultations

-To make sure you’re getting the right treatment for your hair loss, The Hairy Pill® provides regular check-ins with Australian doctors at no extra charge.
+To make sure you’re getting the right treatment for your hair, The Hairy Pill® provides regular check-ins with Australian doctors and practitioners at no extra charge.

-These consultations, which happen every 3 months and can also be requested at any point in time at no additional charges, are an opportunity to have any questions answered and to change your dose over time to fit your response to the medication and results.
+These telehealth consultations are an opportunity to have any questions answered and to change your dose over time to fit your response to the treatment and results.

 Get Treatment for Hair Loss Today